A Travel Price Comparison for Spain Tenerife vs. San Sebastian for Food, Nightlife, Families, and Resorts

 Backpackers and budget travelers should spend more time in San Sebastian than Tenerife if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in San Sebastian.

-Many travelers enjoy the scuba diving and snorkeling and shopping when visiting the volcanic destination of Tenerife.
+Many travelers enjoy the scuba diving and snorkeling and shopping when visiting the vibrant destination of Tenerife.
 It's also a relaxing resort destination.
 Your budget might influence how long you stay.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 The city of San Sebastian offers food and shopping.
 Most people come for the beaches.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.